oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

-If you want to make a WebLogic domain home configuration update to a running Model in Image domain, and you want the update to survive WebLogic Server pod restarts, then you must modify your existing model and tell the WebLogic Kubernetes Operator to propagate the change.
+If you want to make a WebLogic domain home configuration update to a running Model in Image domain, and you want the update to survive WebLogic Server pod restarts, then you must modify your existing model and instruct the WebLogic Server Kubernetes Operator to propagate the change.

-If you instead make a direct runtime WebLogic configuration update of a Model in Image domain using the WebLogic Server Administration Console or WLST scripts, then the update will be ephemeral.
+If instead you make a direct runtime WebLogic configuration update of a Model in Image domain using the WebLogic Server Administration Console or WLST scripts, then the update will be ephemeral.
 This is because a Model in Image domain home is regenerated from the model on every pod restart.

-There are two approaches for propagating model updates to a running Model in Image domain without shutting down the domain first:
+There are two approaches for propagating model updates to a running Model in Image domain without first shutting down the domain:

  - _Online updates_: If model changes are configured to fully dynamic configuration MBean attributes, then you can optionally propagate changes to WebLogic pods without a roll using an [online update](#online-updates).
-   If an online update request includes non-dynamic model updates that can only be achieved using an offline update, then the resulting behavior is controlled by the Domain Yaml `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges` attribute, which is discussed in detail later in this chapter.
+   If an online update request includes non-dynamic model updates that can only be achieved using an offline update, then the resulting behavior is controlled by the Domain YAML `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges` attribute, which is discussed in detail later in this document.

- - _Offline updates_: [Offline updates](#offline-updates) are propagated to WebLogic pods by updating your model and then initiating a domain roll, which generates a new domain configuration, restarts the domain's WebLogic administration server with the updated configuration, and then restarts the other pods in the cluster.
+ - _Offline updates_: [Offline updates](#offline-updates) are propagated to WebLogic pods by updating your model and then initiating a domain roll, which generates a new domain configuration, restarts the domain's WebLogic Administration Server with the updated configuration, and then restarts the other pods in the cluster.

 The operator does not support all types of WebLogic configuration changes while a domain is still running.